zocker-160/ifm/doc/diagnostics.rst

 still produced.

 ``warning: attribute [attr] ignored -- no implicit link``
-       You've given a room with no ``dir`` clause an attribute that is associated with that link (e.g., ``oneway``).
-Most likely you're putting the attribute in the wrong place---if you want, say, a join to have one of these attributes, you must define it using the standalone ``join`` command instead.
+       You've given a room with no :keyword:`dir` clause an attribute that is associated with that link (e.g., :keyword:`oneway`).
+Most likely you're putting the attribute in the wrong place---if you want, say, a join to have one of these attributes, you must define it using the standalone :keyword:`join` command instead.

 ``warning: link from [name1] to [name2] outside grid``
        The destination room for a link is not in a compass direction from